 The York Fair, “America’s First Fair®” is an annual Fair held in September, beginning the first Friday after Labor Day in York, PA.
-In 2015, the York Fair will be celebrating 250 years since the first York Fair in 1765.
+In 2015, the York Fair celebrated 250 years since the first York Fair in 1765.

 The traditions of fairs in the New World began with the York Fair, America’s first fair, held in the historic old Town of York in 1765, eleven years before the nation was founded.
 A charter to hold that fair was granted to the people of York by Thomas Penn, son of William Penn in recognition of “the flourishing state to which the town hath arrived through their industry.”
 Those early gatherings were reported to have been “the liveliest days of the whole year.”